JonathanHolvey/web-deploy/README.md

 ## Config options

-The configuration file `config.json` can contain multiple configs, each defined as a JSON object, and surrounded by curly braces.
-Web Deploy will pick the first matching config, based on the values of the `repository`, `branches`, `events`, and `pre-releases` options.
+The configuration file `config.json` can contain multiple config rules, each defined as a JSON object, and surrounded by curly braces.
+Web Deploy will pick the first matching config rule, based on the values of the `repository`, `branches`, `events`, and `pre-releases` options.
 This allows complex configurations where branches can be deployed to different destinations, or ignored completely.

 **repository** (required): The URL of the GitHub repository to be deployed.
 This will be matched against the webhook payload.